willzywiec/nuceng156/README.md

 # Nuclear Criticality Safety

-Course references for NUC ENG 156/256 at the University of California, Berkeley
+Course references for NUC ENG 156/256, which is taught at the University of California, Berkeley

 ## Instructions for installing OpenMC